 Great Value – Available at Walmart only. $2.98 for 22 ounce bag or $0.14 per ounce.

-To test gluten free flour with cookie dough I used a traditional, non-gluten free, chocolate chip cookie recipe and the dough wasn’t chilled first.
+To test with cookie dough I used a traditional, non-GF, chocolate chip cookie recipe and the dough wasn’t chilled first.

 Bob’s Red Mill – The raw dough was considerably thinner than all the other doughs.
 I hesitated even baking them because I thought it would spread to one congealed glob on my pan.